Integrated Case Management

 Integrated Case Management Training Program

-CMSA’s ICM program provides multiple strategies to engage clients, stratify risk, and develop care plans to mitigate risk and help clients achieve improved health and well-being.
-Our training includes review of “CMSA’s Integrated Case Management Manual: For Case Managers by Case Managers,” 3 hours of webinar presentations and 12-16 hours of face-to-face practical application of the method.
+CMSA's ICM program provides multiple strategies to engage clients, stratify risk, and develop care plans to mimtigate risk and help clients achieve improved health and well-being.
+Our training includes review of "CMSA's Integrated Case Management Manual: For Case Managers by Case Managers," online learning sessions, self-study activities to prepare for Face to Face Training, and interactive practical application in a classroom setting.

 - Face to face training

-- Nursing, Social Work and CCM CEU’s: 30 hours at completion of the program
+- Nursing, Social Work and CCM CE’s: 30 hours at completion of the program

-- Certificate in Integrated Case Management upon completion of the program
+- Certificate of Completion in Integrated Case Management when all program elements are met